A Thorough Search for Short Timescale Periodicity in Four Active Repeating Fast Radio Bursts: Samples

 \subsection{FRB 20121102A}

 FRB 20121102A is the first repeating source discovered \citep{spitler2016repeatinga}.
 Extensive follow-up observations show that it locates near a star-forming region in a dwarf galaxy at a redshift of $z = 0.193$ \citep{chatterjee2017directa,marcote2017Repeating}.
 It is interestingly found to be associated with a persistent compact radio source \citep{tendulkar2017hosta}.
 More strikingly, it seems to have long-term periodic activities.
 Analysis of burst data over 5 years shows a tentative period of $\sim$ 160 days and a duty cycle of $\sim$ 55 percent \citep{rajwade2020Possible}.
-Recently, an extremely active phase was observed by FAST, which reported the detection of 1652 individual bursts in 59.5 hours spanning 47 days since August 2019 \citep{li2021bimodal}.
-These bursts are detected in a frequency range of 1.05 GHz--1.45 GHz.
+Recently, an extremely active phase was observed by FAST, which reported the detection of 1652 individual bursts in 59.5 hours spanning 47 days since August 2019, with a peak burst rate of 122 hr$^{-1}$ \citep{li2021bimodal}.
+These bursts are detected in a frequency range of 1.05--1.45 GHz.
 Arecibo also detected a burst storm from FRB 20121102A in September 2016.
-A total number of 478 bursts were recorded in 59 hours, with the frequency ranges between 980 MHz--1780 MHz \citep{hewitt2022Arecibo}.
-A brief log of the observations of FRB 20121102A is summarized in Table~\ref{Tab1}.
-Fig.~\ref{Fig1} shows the number of bursts observed by FAST and Arecibo on each day.
+A total number of 478 bursts were recorded in 59 hours, with a peak burst rate of 49.3 hr$^{-1}$, in the frequency range of 0.98--1.78 GHz \citep{hewitt2022Arecibo}.
+In another active episode around November 2018, Arecibo detected 849 bursts from FRB 20121102A during 10 observation epoches, with a peak burst rate of > 200 hr$^{-1}$, in the frequency range of 1.15--1.73 GHz \citep{jahns2022FRB}.
 With a total number of $> 2000$ bursts being observed, FRB 20121102A is a unique repeater for which the possible existence of short-time periodicity can be examined in great detail.
+In short, for FRB 20121102A, three datasets are available for our periodicity analysis, which are listed as Datasets \#1, \#2 and \#3 in Table ~\ref{Tab1} (also shown in Figure ~\ref{Fig1}).